kelloggm/object-construction-checker/README.md

 ### For Lombok users

 The Object Construction Checker supports projects that use Lombok via the [io.freefair.lombok](https://plugins.gradle.org/plugin/io.freefair.lombok) Gradle plugin.
-For such projects, the above instructions should work unmodified for running the checker.
-However, note that to fix issues, you should edit your original source code, **not** the files in the checker's error messages.
-The checker's error messages refer to Lombok's output, which is a variant of your source code that appears in a `delombok` directory.
+However, note that the checker's error messages refer to Lombok's output, which is a variant of your source code that appears in a `delombok` directory.

-Note that the Gradle plugin does two things that allow Lombok projects to be checked.
+To fix issues, you should edit your original source code, **not** the files in the checker's error messages.

+If you use Lombok with a build system other than Gradle, you must configure it to do two tasks.
-If either of these are not done, the checker will not issue any errors on Lombok code:
+If either of these are not done, the checker will not issue any errors on Lombok code.
-* sets Lombok configuration option `lombok.addLombokGeneratedAnnotation = true`
+* set Lombok configuration option `lombok.addLombokGeneratedAnnotation = true`
-* delomboks the code before passing it to the checker
+* delombok the code before passing it to the checker

-If you use Lombok with another build system, you must configure it to do these tasks before running the Object Construction Checker.

 ## Specifying your code

-The Object Construction Checker works as follows:
- * It reads method specifications or contracts:  what a method requires when it is called.
+The Object Construction Checker reads method specifications or contracts:  what a method requires when it is called.
- * It keeps track of which methods have been called on each object.
- * It warns if method arguments do not satisfy the method's specification.
+It warns if method arguments do not satisfy the method's specification.

 If you use AutoValue or Lombok, most specifications are automatically inferred by the Object Construction Checker, from field annotations such as